Vaccine Reimbursement Program for Public Providers

 How Does It Work?

-For a 10% fee, the Center for Health Care Financing (CHCF) will bill the contracted health plans for the:
+For a 10% fee of paid claims, the Center for Health Care Financing (CHCF) will bill the contracted health plans for the:

 - Administration of the influenza vaccine to individuals ages 6 months and older

 - Cost of privately purchased vaccine administered to individuals ages 19 and older

 - Administration of the pneumococcal vaccine to Medicare Advantage members

 - Cost and administration of ACIP recommended adult vaccines

 - Cost and administration for influenza and pneumococcal vaccines to Medicare Part B